physion/ovation-ecology-csv-importer/README.md

 This will install the `field_data` module and all of its dependencies.

+If you don't have the `easy_install` program already, install the `setuptools` package by downloading [distribute_setup.py](http://python-distribute.org/distribute_setup.py) and installing `setuptools` before installing `field_data`:

+    python distribute_setup.py
+    easy_install field_data

 ## Usage

 The field data importer is run from the terminal command line.
 The basic usage looks like:

-	python -m field_data --timezone <time zone ID> --container <experiment ID> --protocol <protocol ID> file1.csv file2.csv...
+	python -m field_data --timezone <time zone ID> --container <experiment URI> --protocol <protocol URI> file1.csv file2.csv...

-You can get more information about the availble arguments by running:
+You can get more information about the available arguments by running:

 	python -m field_data -h

-To find the `Experiment` and `Protocol` IDs, you can copy-and-paste the relevant object(s) from the Ovation application or call the `getUuid()` method on either object within Python.
+To find the `Experiment` and `Protocol` URIs, you can copy-and-paste the relevant object(s) from the Ovation application or call the `getURI()` method on either object within Python.

 ## License